yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > **Option 2:**
 >
->   - Concatenate simply every fasta in a row, if in the same dataset section or in different section. means 1. dataset section has two files and 2. section three files resulting in one endfile with thesequence order of the files: 1, 2, 3, 4, 5.
+>   - Concatenate simply every fasta in a row, if in the same dataset section or in different section. means 1. dataset section has two files and 2. section three files resulting in one endfile with the sequence order of the files: 1, 2, 3, 4, 5.
 >
 {: .details}